Shootings at Las Vegas-area apartments that left 5 dead stemmed from domestic dispute, police say - KVIA

 Associated Press

-LAS VEGAS (AP) — A fight between a man and his ex-girlfriend escalated when he pulled out a gun and opened fire at an apartment complex near Las Vegas earlier this week, leaving five people dead and a 13-year-old girl critically wounded, authorities said Thursday.
+LAS VEGAS (AP) — An argument between a man and his ex-girlfriend escalated when he pulled out a gun and opened fire at an apartment complex near Las Vegas earlier this week, leaving five people dead and a 13-year-old girl critically wounded, authorities said Thursday.

 The shooter, Eric Adams, later killed himself as North Las Vegas police officers confronted him.

-Police said Adams was visiting his former girlfriend in a ground-floor apartment on Monday night when they began arguing and Adams turned the gun on the woman’s 24-year-old daughter and her girlfriend, killing them both.
-Adams then fatally shot an upstairs neighbor, a 20-year-old man, who had come downstairs to help.
+Police said Adams was visiting his former girlfriend Monday night in a ground floor apartment when they began arguing and Adams shot the woman’s 24-year-old daughter and her girlfriend, killing them both.
+Adams then fatally shot a neighbor, a 20-year-old man, who had come downstairs from his second floor apartment to help.

-After shooting the neighbor, police said Adams went into the second-floor apartment and again opened fire, killing the neighbor’s grandmother and mother, and injuring his teen sister.
+After shooting the neighbor, police said Adams went into the upstairs unit and again opened fire, killing the neighbor’s grandmother and mother, and injuring his teen sister.

 Adams then “took his ex-girlfriend hostage” and fled in a vehicle, according to the police department.
 The woman was able to escape in the early-morning hours and flag down a police officer for help.